Beech Baron 55: A Classic Twin Worth Knowing

 Market and Resale Value

-The Baron 55 holds its value well in the resale market.
-Pre-owned models can be found at various price points, depending on age, condition, and upgrade status.
-Properly-maintained aircraft often fetch higher prices, reflecting their reliability and performance capabilities.
+The Baron 55 holds value reasonably well in the used market.
+Pre-owned examples span a wide price range depending on age, condition, installed avionics, and total time on engines and airframe.
+Well-maintained aircraft command higher prices that reflect their reliability and remaining service life.

 Author & Expert